Infected cut

 Feeling unwell

 If you’re feeling generally unwell, tired or not yourself, it could mean you’re fighting an infection.
-Nausea or diarrhoea can be further indications of an infection.
+Nausea or diarrhoea can be further signs of an infection.

 Pain

-It’s normal for a wound to hurt initially and then for the pain to gradually disappear.
+It’s normal for a wound to hurt at first, and then for the pain to gradually disappear.
 However, if the pain stays the same or gets worse it could be a sign of infection.

 Restricted movement

-You may initially have restricted movement near the wound due to pain or swelling.
-But if you continue to be unable to move the wounded area, then it may be infected.
+You may initially find it hard to move the wounded area because of pain or swelling.
+But if you continue to be unable to move it, or you get any loss of feeling or numbness, then it may be infected.

 Need help now?